ovh/docs/pages/platform/ai-training/36_TUTO_streamlit/guide.en-ie.md

 [Streamlit](https://streamlit.io/) is a python framework that turns scripts into shareable web application.

-The purpose of this tutorial is to provide a concrete example on how to build and use a custom docker image for a streamlit applications.
+The purpose of this tutorial is to provide a concrete example on how to build and - On the use a custom Docker image for a Streamlit applications.

 ## Requirements